 After initial recognition, AFS financial assets are subsequently measured at fair value with unrealized gains and losses recognized under OCI in the "Unrealized valuation gains (losses) on AFS financial assets" in the consolidated statement of changes in equity until the investment is derecognized, at which time the cumulative gain or loss is recognized in the consolidated statement of income, or the investment is determined to be impaired, when the cumulative loss is reclassified from equity to the consolidated statement of income as finance costs.
 Where the Group holds more than one investment in the same security, these are deemed to be disposed of on a first-in, first-out basis.
-Interest earned on holding AFS financial assets are reported as interest income using the EIR.
-Dividends earned on holding AFS financial assets are recognized in the consolidated statement of income when the right of payment has been established.
+Interest earned on holding AFS financial assets are recognized in the consolidated statement of income when the right of payment has been established.
 The losses arising from impairment of such investments are recognized in the consolidated statement of income.